Ryan4G/phaser3-practice-dungeon/README.md

-# phaser3-practice-dungeon
+# phaser3-gamepad-template
-A game of dungeon practice using phaser3  with typerscript.
+phaser3 gamepad template for using typescript